 To sum up, then: Duncan has two palindromes in the Believer feature; one he created for each of those public radio shows, on their websites; three in the Word Ways article, along with some fragments he calls "49 Shades of Red" (see below); and the Greenward piece, for a grand total of 8 palindromes and 49 fragments in over 30 years of palindromy.

 Luckily, this allows the quality of his work to be reviewed in depth, and prolific palindromist Martin Clear does exactly that in the new issue #8 of The Palindromist.
 (Clear himself is the subject of a review in the new issue.
 Many examples of Clear's work can be found in the New Palindromes forum of this website, as well as on MockOK.com.)

 Though he faces considerable skepticism about his brash claims, Duncan has a perfect chance to prove himself this spring.
 Puzzle master Will Shortz, the New York Times crossword editor and NPR personality, has scheduled the first annual World Palindrome Championship for March 16th, 2012 during the American Crossword Puzzle tournament in Brooklyn.
 Duncan, Demetri Martin, Martin Clear, Jon Agee, John Connett, Nick Montfort and Palindromist editor Mark Saltveit have been invited.
 So far, the latter 4 have accepted, and Clear -- who lives in Australia -- is trying to arrange travel and time off work.

 As of mid-December 2011, Barry Duncan has not responded to repeated invitations made directly and through intermediaries.
-An invitation left as a comment on his website has not been approved by the moderator to appear there.
-His website has a page for palindromes; the only thing on it is the palindrome he wrote for the Here and Now radio show, which also appears on their page.
+An invitation left as a comment on his website has not been approved by the moderator to appear there. .

 The Palindromist Magazine, http://www.palindromist.org